phalaaxx/gssh/README.md

 	Usage of ./gssh:
 	  -delay=10: delay between each ssh fork (default 10 msec) -file="": file with the list of hosts
-	  -procs=500: number of parallel ssh processes (default: 500) -strict=true: strict ssh fingerprint checking
+	  -logfile="": save remote output in the file specified -procs=500: number of parallel ssh processes (default: 500) -strict=true: strict ssh fingerprint checking
 	  -user="root": ssh login as this username